-If your company has the resources to support a highly robust cybersecurity program, the NIST SP 800-53 may be the right framework to align with.
+If your company has the resources to support a highly robust cybersecurity program, NIST SP 800-53 may be the ideal framework to manage cyber risk.
 Many companies today are still using antiquated tactics like tackling the "compliance requirement of the month."
 However, without setting an industry standard framework like NIST SP 800-53 at the foundation, a strong security posture is not sustainable.
 Silent Sector helps you analyze deficiencies, create an effective roadmap to alignment, and implement controls for a resilient proactive cybersecurity program.

-From complete NIST SP 800-53 framework alignment solutions to support with specific requirements such as penetration testing and governance documentation development, Silent Sector's Expertise-Driven Cybersecurity® approach provides customized services for companies looking to align with the enterprise-grade NIST framework.
+From complete NIST SP 800-53 cybersecurity assessment solutions to support with specific requirements such as penetration testing and governance documentation development, Silent Sector's Expertise-Driven Cybersecurity® services provide best-in-class support for companies looking to align with the enterprise-grade NIST security framework.

-Our team will guide you in leveraging the technologies your company currently has so you can save time, costs, and confusion.
-Let us advance your cyber risk management program with effective solutions designed specifically for your organization.
+Our team will guide you in leveraging the benefits of the NIST SP 800 53 Compliance that your company can take advantage of.
+With this you can save time, costs, and confusion.
+Let us advance your NIST cyber risk assessment and risk management program initiatives with effective solutions designed specifically for your organization.

-Contact Silent Sector today to find our more about aligning with the appropriate cybersecurity framework.
+Contact Silent Sector today to learn more about our NIST SP 800-53 cybersecurity assessment and support services

-The National Institute of Standards and Technology (NIST) developed the NIST SP 800-53 cybersecurity framework with the intention of improving the security of the Federal Government.
-While it is not a requirement for most private organizations to follow NIST SP 800-53, it is a respected and recognized framework that is robust enough for adoption by large enterprise.
+The National Institute of Standards and Technology (NIST) developed the NIST SP 800-53 cybersecurity framework to improve the security of the Federal Government and critical supporting organizations.
+While it is not a requirement for most private organizations to follow NIST SP 800-53, it is a respected and recognized framework that is robust enough for adoption by large enterprises.
 The framework is broken into 18 different families.
-These are Access Control, Audit and Accountability, Awareness and Training, Configuration Management, Contingency Planning, Identification and Authentication, Incident Response, Maintenance, Media Protection, Personnel Security, Physical and Environmental Protection, Planning, Program Management, Risk Assessment, Security Assessment and Authorization, System and Communications Protection, System and Information Integrity, System and Services Acquisition.
+These are Access Control, Audit and Accountability, Awareness and Training, Configuration Management, Contingency Planning, Identification and Authentication, Incident Response, Maintenance, Media Protection, Personnel Security, Physical and Environmental Protection, Planning, Program Management, Risk Assessment, Security Assessment and Authorization, System and Communications Protection, System and Information Integrity, and System & Services Acquisition.
 NIST SP 800-53 is very detailed and can be a great framework to strengthen the security of an organization.
-However, it is generally used by large enterprise and is not always the best option for mid-market and emerging companies.
+However, it is generally used by large enterprises and is sometimes overly complex for mid-market and emerging companies.

 Not sure if NIST SP 800-53 is the right security framework for your adoption by your organization?
-Contact Silent Sector for complementary consultation.
+Contact Silent Sector for complimentary consultation.